 Accessible and easy-to-read, the book is a fantastic first step for anyone who wants to learn more about feminism.
 She aims to not only convert those who criticise feminism, but also to strengthen the arguments of feminists who want to enlighten those around them.
 Since its release, the novel has been widely distributed as essential reading, with every 16-year-old Swedish student given the novel in 2015 and a local bookstore in Portland giving away copies for free during a protest against Trump’s inauguration.

-For more book recommendations, check out our article on 7 books to get the job done.
+If you’re interested in more book recommendations, check out our article on the best books for your career development.